jingweimo/academic-kickstart/content/home/teaching.md

  css_class = ""
 +++

+2022 Fall: ABE 4463/6463 Introduction to Imaging in Biological Systems, Mississippi State University

-Spring Semester: ABE 4423/6423 Bioinstrumentation II
+2022 Spring: ABE 4423/6423 Bioinstrumentation II, Mississippi State University

-Fall Semester: ABE 4990/6990 Introduction to Imaging in Biological Systems
+2021 Fall: ABE 4990/6990 Introduction to Imaging in Biological Systems, Mississippi State University

 Fall Semester: Problem Solving in Agricultural and Biological Engineering (to be developed for 2022 Fall)